Autor: Shelby Benavidez

 Pit Bull

-As mentioned, Pit Bulls are the most frequently cited breed in fatal dog attacks and severe mauling incidents in the United States.
+As mentioned, Pit Bulls are the most commonly cited breed in fatal dog attacks and severe mauling incidents in the United States.
 Their powerful jaws and high bite force make their attacks more dangerous and, consequently, more legally significant.

 In Texas, owning a Pit Bull does not automatically subject the owner to liability, but if the dog has a history of aggression or if the owner fails to properly secure the dog, they can be held liable for negligence.